 Scholar: May the Name of the Lord be blessed.

 Scholar: Lord God, the resurrection and the life of them that believe, who is always to be praised both among the living and among the dead, we give You thanks for all our founders and other benefactors, by whose gifts we are nourished here for piety and the study of learning; asking You that we, using these Your gifts rightly to Your glory, may be led together with them into eternal life.
 Through Jesus Christ our Lord.

-Scholar: May God grant to the living grace, and to the dead rest ; to the Church, the Queen, and our realm, peace and concord; and to us sinners everlasting life.
+Scholar: May God grant to the living grace, and to the dead rest ; to the Church, the King, and our realm, peace and concord; and to us sinners everlasting life.

 Listen to the College Grace recited by Lord Butler of Brockwell (Master 1998-2008) and George Cawkwell (Fellow in Ancient History 1949-87).